carloscastillo10/condor-soft-full-stack-test-ssr/README.md

 ## 🎨 Design

 The design is based on the schematics provided in Figma.
-You can find the designs at this link: [Prueba - CondorSoft](https://www.figma.com/design/EZLhCjYcr4vDxSE3mpZVr6/Technical-Test?node-id=0-1&t=eMK8tASYXG55hbX9-0).
+You can find the designs at this link: [Test - CondorSoft](https://www.figma.com/design/EZLhCjYcr4vDxSE3mpZVr6/Technical-Test?node-id=0-1&t=eMK8tASYXG55hbX9-0).